Generic Name: sumatriptan succinate

 - taken any of the following medicines in the last 24 hours:

-What should I tell my doctor before taking Sumavel Dosepro?
+What should I tell my healthcare provider before taking Sumavel Dosepro?

-Before taking Sumavel Dosepro, tell your doctor about all of your medical conditions, including if you:
+Before you take Sumavel Dosepro, tell your healthcare provider about all of your medical conditions, including if you:

 - have high cholesterol